Stabilizing an ultracold Fermi gas against Fermi acceleration to superdiffusion through localization

-From the absorption images taken, we extract the width of the cloud.
-While standard methods such as the fitted Gaussian width or the participation ratio work in principle, we use the so-called inverse participation width (see Ref.~\cite{barbosa_what_2023} and Appendix~\ref{app:cloud_width}), which is particularly suited to compensate for noise of the imaging process, becoming relevant for long expansion times, when the local density of the cloud decreases.
+From the absorption images taken, we extract the cloud width $\sigma$.
+While standard methods such as the fitted Gaussian width or the participation ratio work in principle, we use the so-called inverse participation width (see Supplemental Material and Ref.~\cite{barbosa_what_2023} for details), which is particularly suited to compensate for noise of the imaging process, becoming relevant for long expansion times, when the local density of the cloud decreases.

 In Fig.~\ref{fig2}, the cloud variances $\sigma^2$ over time are shown in a double-logarithmic plot for (a) weak and (b) strong disorder, where the exponent $\alpha$ of a power-law Eq.~\eqref{eq:anomalous_diffusion} corresponds to the slope of a straight line.
 The data from the expansion inside static disorder, $\decorrrate = \SI{0}{\per\milli\second}$, is shown as black points.
-It exhibits the lowest exponent for both disorder strengths, which also allows for the longest observation times.
-The observation time is technically limited by atom losses or the finite size of both the camera detection area and the envelope of the disorder speckle pattern.
-When we increase the decorrelation rate toward its maximum value of $\decorrrate = \SI{3.5}{\per\milli\second}$, we observe a strongly increased slope and, therefore, exponent for both disorder strengths.
-In fact, the exponent even takes on the same value as in the disorder-free expansion, i.e., ballistic transport.
+It exhibits the lowest exponent for both disorder strengths, allowing for the longest observation times.
+The observation time is technically limited by atom losses or the finite size of the camera detection area and the envelope of the disorder speckle pattern.
+Nevertheless, we observe various transient transport regimes.
+When we increase the decorrelation rate toward its maximum value of $\decorrrate = \SI{3.5}{\per\milli\second}$, we recover a strongly increased slope and, therefore, exponent for both disorder strengths.
+In fact, the slope even takes on the same value as in the disorder-free expansion, \textit{i.e.}, ballistic transport.
+This is conform with the predicted transport universality of $\sigma^2 \sim t^2$ for time-dependent force fields~\cite{golubovic_classical_1991, rosenbluth_comment_1992, bouchet_minimal_2004, aguer_classical_2010}.

-In order to compare the experimental data to expectations derived from Fermi acceleration, we perform a Markov-chain Monte-Carlo simulation using a minimal stochastic model for Fermi acceleration based on Ref.~\cite{bouchet_minimal_2004}, see Appendix for details.
+To compare the experimental data to expectations derived from Fermi acceleration, we perform a Markov-chain Monte-Carlo simulation employing the minimal stochastic model for Fermi acceleration of Ref.~\cite{bouchet_minimal_2004}, see Supplemental Material for details.
 The resulting trajectories are used to compute a mean-squared displacement of the simulated particle, see Fig.~\ref{fig2}(c).
-The numerical simulation yields essentially the same accelerating behavior as seen in the experimental data.
+The simulation yields essentially the same accelerating behavior as seen in the experimental data.